qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/no-raw-sequences.rst

 normally is what you can download from `Illumina's BaseSpace <https://basespace.illumina.com/home/index>`__.

-The current system allows users to upload these files and the standard protocal differs in two small ways.
+The current system allows users to upload these files and the standard protocol differs in two small ways.
 The first is that the ``barcode`` field will be omitted.
 The second is that the Preparation information file should have the uploaded sequence file(s) name in the